pmq20/node-packer/node/doc/api/process.md

    respectively.
 2. They cannot be closed ([`end()`][] will throw).
 3. They will never emit the [`'finish'`][] event.
-4. Writes may be synchronous depending on the what the stream is connected to and whether the system is Windows or Unix:
+4. Writes may be synchronous depending on what the stream is connected to and whether the system is Windows or POSIX:
-   - Files: *synchronous* on Windows and Linux
+   - Files: *synchronous* on Windows and POSIX
-   - TTYs (Terminals): *asynchronous* on Windows, *synchronous* on Unix
+   - TTYs (Terminals): *asynchronous* on Windows, *synchronous* on POSIX
-   - Pipes (and sockets): *synchronous* on Windows, *asynchronous* on Unix
+   - Pipes (and sockets): *synchronous* on Windows, *asynchronous* on POSIX

 These behaviors are partly for historical reasons, as changing them would create backwards incompatibility, but they are also expected by some users.